davidgasquez/handbook/content/concepts.md

 ## Making Decisions

+* The decisions you make fall into two categories:
+  * Prioritizing — Which path should you take first?
+  * Allocating — How much attention, time, and capital should you spend on this?
+* To maximize your long-term happiness, prioritize the projects you’d most regret not having pursued by the time you’re old and looking back at your life.
 * Gather all the information you can.
 Then, schedule time to think deeply about it.
 Remember that too much information increases confidence not accuracy.
 * If all options are similar take the harder one in the short term \(_Hard decisions easy life, easy decisions, hard life_\).
 * Look for win-win decisions.
 If someone has to lose, you’re not thinking hard enough or you need to make structural/environmental changes.